Media Self Censorship

 I will respect and fight for your right to believe in any religion you want, but I also DEMAND the right to not believe in any and express myself openly.

-4. Janma Says:
+4. Janma says:

 I may not agree with what you say, but I will fight to the death for your right to say it.